dominikbraun/dca/networking/built-in-network-drivers.md

 address from the external network is required during MACVLAN network configuration, as a MACVLAN network is a L2 segment from the container to the network gateway.
 Like all Docker networks, MACVLAN networks are segmented from each other - providing access within a network, but not between networks.

+The `macvlan` driver can be configured in different ways tot achieve different results.
+In the below example, we create two MACVLAN networks joined to different subinterfaces.
+This type of configuration can be used to extend multiple L2 VLANs through the host interface directly to containers.